 Taglines – how important are they?

 3. Logo design.
 Singularly the most critical aspect of your brand.
+It says more about you than you think.
 It is often a decision-maker in potential client’s or customer’s minds.

 Get it right and they will be interested.